 Zostavax Shingles Vaccine Description

 On May 22, 2020, Merck issued a letter informing healthcare providers that it will no longer sell ZOSTAVAX in the USA, effective July 1, 2020.
-This decision is not related to any product safety or manufacturing issues, and only affects vaccine customers in the USA.
+This decision is not related to product safety or manufacturing issues and only affects vaccine customers in the USA.

 Zostavax Shingles Vaccine Indication

 Healthcare providers considering the herpes zoster vaccine for certain ages should discuss the risks and benefits of vaccination with their patients.
 Zostavax is indicated for adults 50 years of age or older that helps boost the immune system against herpes zoster virus, Shingles, says the US CDC.
 When administering zoster vaccine to people 60 years of age or older, there is no need to ask for a varicella history or conduct laboratory testing for serologic evidence of prior varicella-zoster virus infection.
 Almost all people 60 years of age or older born in the United States have had a previous infection with varicella-zoster virus.

 Persons who report that they have not had varicella can still receive the zoster vaccine.
 Laboratory testing to determine if there is evidence of past infection with the varicella-zoster virus is not necessary.
 However, zoster vaccine should not be administered to a person who has ever had a life-threatening or severe allergic reaction to gelatin, the antibiotic neomycin, or any other component of the shingles vaccine, or a person who has a weakened immune system, says the CDC.